 Dr Lissa Rankin takes a “a closer look at epigenetics” in her book Mind Over Medicine and states “changing your thoughts can actually change how your brain communicates with the rest of your body, thereby altering the body’s biochemistry.”
 She asserts that “the mind’s belief can actually alter the body’s physiology.”

 In The Biology of Belief, Bruce Lipton explains the link between the mind and your biology, stating: “If you can change your beliefs you can change your life at a cellular level.”
 He also explains the science of how our beliefs are programmed into us as children, without our conscious control: “The fundamental behaviours, beliefs, and attitudes we observe in our parents become “hardwired” as synaptic pathways in our subconscious mind.
 Once programmed into our subconscious mind, they control our biology for the rest of our lives …or at least until we make the effort to reprogram them.”

 Marisa Peer created Rapid Transformational Therapy™️(RTT) in order to teach people how to reprogram their beliefs and behaviours through the power of their mind.
-RTT brings together the most beneficial principles from neuroscience, NLP, CBT, hypnotherapy and psychotherapy and has won many awards for its proven success in changing lives.
-It has been recognised internationally as one of the most effective therapies available, as it achieves instant and long-lasting results.
+RTT brings together the most beneficial principles from neuroscience, NLP, CBT, hypnotherapy and psychotherapy and has won many awards for its effectiveness.

 RTT works by identifying old beliefs deep within our subconscious, that have often become so automatic that we don’t even know that they are there.
 By understanding the root cause of an issue in the past, people are empowered to choose their futures and reprogramme their minds for success.
 By working directly with the subconscious mind, we can instruct and reprogram the mind to activate the body’s own natural intelligence on how to be healthy.